content-left-bg.png

 PublishingPageContent

-• approved education or training (including registration for home education)
+• an approved education or training program (which may include home education)

 • paid employment

-If your child is registered for home education and turns 17 during the year, they will be able to remain registered until 31 December of that year, provided the standard conditions of registration (such as reporting) are met.
+If your child is registered for home education and turns 17 before the end of the year, they’ll be able to remain registered until 31 December, as long as you’re still complying with the standard conditions of registration.

-A school-based apprenticeship and traineeship (SAT) is employment-based training that combines practical, on-the-job training with a theoretical component, usually conducted by a Registered Training Organisation (RTO).
-Children completing a SAT are paid for their hours of work while working towards gaining an industry relevant qualification.
+A school-based apprenticeship and traineeship is employment-based training that combines practical, on-the-job training with a theoretical component, usually conducted by a Registered Training Organisation (RTO).
+Young people completing a SAT are paid for the hours they work while they build industry knowledge and skills.

-To be eligible to participate in a SAT, a child registered for home education should be in the compulsory participation phase (16 years of age or the equivalent year 10, 11 or 12 with the HEU).
-In some circumstances, children in the compulsory schooling phase (not yet 16 years of age or year 10 equivalent with the HEU) may be eligible for a SAT with the presentation and approval of a business case.
-The Australian Apprenticeship Support Network (AASN) provider managing the case will be able to provide further information for completing a business plan.
+Children in the compulsory schooling phase (not yet 16 years of age or the equivalent of Year 10) may sometimes be eligible for a SAT if a business case is approved.
+The Australian Apprenticeship Support Network (AASN) provider managing the case will be able to provide further information about completing a business plan.

-Should the child’s registration for home education cease prior to completing the SAT, that is, the child turns 17, the SAT can be transferred to a full or part-time option.
+If your child's registration for home education ends before they finish the SAT (for example, if your child turns 17), the SAT can be transferred to a full or part-time option.

-For further information about this option, parents of registered children can contact the Department of Employment, Small Business and Training.
+For further information about this option, contact the Department of Employment, Small Business and Training.

-TAFE at School enables children to work towards joining the workforce sooner by gaining a nationally-recognised qualification while they are still registered for home education.
+TAFE at School enables young people to work towards joining the workforce sooner by gaining a nationally recognised qualification while they are still registered for home education.

-TAFE at School courses are designed to work with a child’s existing educational program in the compulsory participation phase (16 years of age or the equivalent year 10, 11 or 12 with the HEU).
-In some instances, children in the compulsory schooling phase (not yet 16 years of age or year 10 equivalent with the HEU) may be considered for a place in the TAFE at School program.
+TAFE at School courses are designed to work with a child’s existing educational program in the compulsory participation phase.
+In some instances, children in the compulsory schooling phase (not yet 16 years old or the equivalent of year 10) may be considered for a place in the TAFE at School program.

-TAFE will notify the HEU of a child’s pending registration in a TAFE at School program for the manager to approve.
+TAFE will notify the Home Education Unit when a child's registration in a TAFE at School program is pending so one of our managers can approve it.

 For further information, please contact TAFE at School to discuss your options.

-Getting approval from the HEU manager is important as it makes sure your child has appropriate insurance cover before starting work experience.
-If your child starts work without approval from the HEU manager, they will not be insured.
+Getting approval from a manager in the Home Education Unit is important because it makes sure your child has appropriate insurance cover before starting work experience.
+If your child starts work without approval from one of our managers, they will not be insured.

-Registered home-educating parents should contact the HEU at least 3 weeks before the child starts any work experience placements.
+Registered home-educating parents should contact us at least 3 weeks before the child starts any work experience placements.

-You should complete the work experience forms and send them to the HEU at least 10 business days before the work experience is supposed to start.
+You should complete the work experience forms and send them to the Home Education Unit at least 10 business days before the work experience is supposed to start.

 Useful links